-Note-Exhibit 1 provides a sample form for "Visual Review for Completion of Essential Components.
+Note-Exhibit 1 provides a sample form for "Visual Review for Completion of Essential Components".

-10.1.2 Converting to ASD
+10.1.2 ASD systems and fans

-The resulting installation, to include labeling and documentation, shall comply with ANSI/AARST SGM-SF (Soil Gas Mitigation Standards for Existing Homes) in addition to requirements of a), b) and c) of this Section 10.1.2.
+The resulting installation, to include labeling and documentation, shall comply with ANSI/AARST SGM-SF in addition to requirements of a), b) and c) of this Section 10.1.2.